You are currently viewing Jaw Chiropractor in KL: TMJ Care & Jaw Function

 Combining jaw chiropractic care with cervical adjustments improves overall alignment and reduces the strain on jaw muscles and ligaments.
 This integrated approach also helps alleviate symptoms such as clicking, locking, and reduced jaw mobility.

-Our care doesn’t stop there.
-We enhance jaw chiropractic adjustments with targeted physiotherapy to strengthen jaw-supporting muscles, reduce tension, and improve joint stability.
+Our care goes further.
+We combine jaw chiropractic adjustments with focused physiotherapy to promote function and strengthen muscles around the jaw, reduce tension, and improve joint stability.
 Physiotherapy may include techniques like myofascial release, trigger point therapy, and jaw-specific exercises.

 The Role of Upper Cervical Care in Jaw Chiropractic

-The upper cervical spine, located at the base of the skull, plays a vital role in supporting jaw alignment.
+The upper cervical spine, located at the base of the skull, plays an important role in maintaining jaw alignment and overall head-neck balance..
 Misalignments in this area can lead to muscle imbalances and nerve irritation, exacerbating jaw discomfort and TMJ dysfunction.

 At CSC, we combine jaw chiropractic care in KL with upper cervical chiropractic adjustments to address both jaw and neck alignment issues.
-This comprehensive approach is more effective than targeting the jaw alone, as it ensures the entire musculoskeletal system supporting the jaw is functioning optimally.
+This comprehensive approach focuses not only on the jaw but also on the surrounding musculoskeletal system, helping to promote balanced function throughout the body.

 Physiotherapy for Jaw and TMJ Disorders